Markoegea/ForgeMind/README.md

 ## Credits

-- https://github.com/jbox2d/jbox2d - The library responsable of calculate the physics in the engine.
+- https://github.com/jbox2d/jbox2d - The library responsable for calculate the physics in the engine.
 - https://youtu.be/025QFeZfeyM?si=vsTN189_NiZNzyTH - freeCodeCamp.org video that show me how to build a 2D game engine.
 - https://www.lwjgl.org/ - Page of the Lightweight Java Game Library that contains all the libraries necesary to run the engine.
-- https://github.com/google/gson - The Github project responsable of the Gson library.
+- https://github.com/google/gson - The Github project responsable for the Gson library.
-- https://github.com/ocornut/imgui - The Github project responsable of the UI of the engine.
+- https://github.com/ocornut/imgui - The Github project responsable for the UI of the engine.

 ## License